 Step 5: Get the Background Ready to Stitch

-Fold your background fabric in half horizontally, matching the short edges together.
-You will need to cut out a notch at the corner of the cut edge ½ inch in from the side and 1 inch down from the top.
+Begin with your background fabric.
+Fold your background fabric in half to the left matching the short edges together (or you could fold to the right as shown in photo 3 but my example of how to create the notch is fold to the left) You will need to cut out a notch at the corner of the top left (the non folded corner) ½ in from the side and 1 inch down from the top.

 Mark the notch on the corner of the background fabric ½ inch in and 1 inch down from the top.
 Then cut the notch out.
+You will cut through 2 layers of fabric.
 The edge of the background fabric with the notches will be the top of the Vote! sign.

 Unfold the background fabric and, working from top to bottom, fold a ½ inch tab over on each of the side edges pinning the tabs in place.